JJotace/JJotace.github.io/documents/04_Implementation/403_playbook.md

 As I have made this project for my company, I am not allowed to share the entirety of the code, as to not breach any security of privacy policies, but I will share bits and pieces and explain every part of it within this documentation.

-- The name of the playbook is defined within the first line, "oracleansible-ops" - every playbook needs to end in "-ops" hence this addition to the name.
+- The name of the playbook is defined within the first line, "oracleansible-ops" as per company guidelines.
 - It will run locally in the ansible controller as specified within the hosts section with "localhost".
 - Gather facts is a default in every playbook, but in this case it is not needed, so I have left it in but commented out for completion purposes.
 - tasks defines the start of the playbook and the actions it will take.